philippbayer/Things-a-scientist-is-suppposed-to-know/README.md

 * How to not get lost in the rabbit hole of possible research paths
 * How to keep up with your field of research
 * How to find your niche within your field of research (optional?)
+* How to connect with support groups (Hacky Hours, Meetups, Carpentries Community etc.) (thanks Amanda Miotto/@amandamiotto!)
 * How to innovate within your niche
+* How to design a research lab room, and how to work with the design team for a new lab building (thanks Prof. Andrew Millar/@andrew7millar!)
+* How to commission public art (who knew there's a size limit after which you need more permissions?!?) (thanks Prof. Andrew Millar/@andrew7millar!)
+* How to manage and organise your time, esp. how to prioritise tasks and focus on only one (thanks Jobson Lucas Dias/@lucaspk!)

 # Writing